 Since its inception, the Jacksonville Electric Authority (JEA) has been charged with delivering reliable and affordable electricity throughout its service area.
 It has fulfilled that charge and its citizen owners have been placated.
-As a consequence, JEA has been given a degree of autonomy with limited scrutiny.
-The absence of scrutiny and no change in its charge has allowed JEA to largely maintain the status quo.
-For example, it continues using highly polluting fossil fuels for energy generation while making a minimal commitment to renewable energy sources.
-Renewable energy comprised 1% of JEA’s energy generation portfolio in 2018, 2019, and 2020, respectively.
+As a consequence, JEA has been given a degree of autonomy with limited scrutiny and has largely maintained the status quo.
+Renewable energy comprised 1.5% of JEA’s energy generation portfolio 2022 and it is heavily reliant on a coal-fired generating station for energy generation.
 Conversely, other municipal utilities have begun transitioning their energy generation from highly polluting fossil fuels to cleaner fuel options and renewable energy.

 JEA Plans for the Future

-A utility’s Integrated Resource Plan (IRP) reflects its long-term strategy for improving its facilities and energy generation practices.
-The Sierra Club reviewed and rated the IRPs for 79 utilities nation-wide based on their “plans to retire coal, construct new gas plants, and build new clean energy”.
-In this rating JEA’s IRP received a score of 4 out of a possible 100 points.
-As a result, JEA’s IRP received an F grade for its failure to set a timeline for retiring its coal plants and transition to clean energy sources.
-By contrast, the Orlando Utilities Commission’s IRP received a B grade illustrating a utility company can modernize its energy portfolio if there is a will to do so.
-Links to the aforementioned review and its 2021 report are provided below.
+The Sierra Club reviewed and rated the long-term plans for utilities nation-wide based on their “plans to retire coal, construct new gas plants, and build new clean energy”.
+In the 2021 and 2022 ratings JEA’s plans were among the lowest scoring plans.
+As a result, JEA received an F grade in 2021 and a D grade in 2022 for its failure to set a timeline for retiring its coal plants and transition to clean energy sources.
+By contrast, the Orlando Utilities Commission’s plans received a B grade in the 2021 and 2022 reviews illustrating a utility company can modernize its energy portfolio if there is a will to do so.
+Links to the aforementioned review and recent reports are provided below.

 JEA and Greenhouse Gas Emissions

-With the exception of emissions by automobiles, trucks, and other modes of transportation, JEA facilities are the primary source of greenhouse gas (GHG) emissions in Northeast Florida.
+With the exception of emissions by automobiles, trucks, and transportation systems, JEA facilities are the primary source of greenhouse gas (GHG) emissions in Northeast Florida.
 An analysis of EPA emissions data by the Sierra Club of Northeast Florida (SCNEF) revealed JEA is the source of over 90% of the annual GHG emissions by large facilities in the region.
 The analysis also revealed some areas of the city received disproportionate, direct exposure to JEA GHG emissions.
 The analysis illustrates the magnitude of annual JEA GHG emissions is substantial and a major contributor to global warming.
-Use this link to obtain the SCNEF Greenhouse Gas Emissions report.
+Use the link below to obtain the SCNEF Greenhouse Gas Emissions report.